adamhoof/CDN77-NGINX/README.md

 ## Research

-NGINX -> high performance, opensource software efficient under heavy load, event driven arch, can function as a web server, reverse proxy with load balancer, cache etc. -> those are configurable<br>
+NGINX -> high performance, opensource software efficient under heavy load, event driven arch, can function as a web server, reverse proxy with load balancer, cache etc. -> CONFIGURABLE<br>
 Forward vs Reverse proxy -> acts on behalf of the client, eg. VPN that hides client IP vs acts on behalf of the server, eg. reverse proxy with load balancing, caching etc. <br>
 **Configuration** <br>
 - Defined in a nginx.conf